 This pattern is a FREE RAVELRY DOWNLOAD, and includes links to a six-part video tutorial.
 The video is also at the bottom of this post.

 Needles: size 7 US (4.5mm), circulars or straights

 Yarn: Use up your leftover worsted yarn bits!
 For best results, stick with one fiber type for the whole blanket.
 Either animal (wool, alpaca, angora, etc.); cellulose (cotton, linen, bamboo, etc.); or acrylic.
+You’ll also want to stick with one weight of yarn.
 If you choose to pick a border color as I did (in black), you’ll need an additional 1100 yards of yarn for the size I indicate above.